davidfowl/Micronetes/README.md

 ##  The Micronetes SDK

 The Micronetes SDK uses the conventions introduced by the orchestrator and introduces primitives that simplify microservice communication.

-The core abstraction for communicating with another microservice is an `IClientFactory<TClient>`.
+### IClientFactory\<TClient\>

+As a generialization of [IHttpClientFactory](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1) introduced in .NET Core 2.1, the `IClientFactory<TClient>` is a abstraction for a managing the lifetime of any `TClient`.
+The client name here is de-coupled from the service name.

 ```C#
 public interface IClientFactory<TClient>